 Harvard Summer Pops Band

-The band, led by Director of Harvard University Band and Wind Ensemble Mark Olson, is open to all brass, woodwind, and percussion players from both Harvard and the Greater Boston area, regardless of age or experience.
+The Harvard Summer Pops Band, led by Director of Harvard University Band and Wind Ensemble Mark Olson, is open to brass, woodwind, string and percussion players who are part of the Harvard Summer School community.
+We also invite area woodwind, brass and percussion players to join us for the summer.

 Enrich your summer experience by exploring the collections, exhibits, and history found inside Harvard’s many art, science, and cultural museums.